inna-kovalenko/AWS-reStart/Labs/Python.md

 Lab 4

-# AWS Lab: Python Data Collections (Lists, Tuples, and Dictionaries)
+# Python Data Collections (Lists, Tuples, Dictionaries)

 ## Overview
 This lab involved configuring a development environment within **AWS Cloud9** to practice the foundational "building blocks" of Python programming.
 Mastering these collections is essential for managing data structures in cloud-based applications and automated workflows.